isomerpages/govtech-corp/_products-and-services/For Citizens/Digital Services.md

 ---
 <h3>Ensuring our digital services are always accessible</h3>
 <p>Our Digital Government Blueprint details our bold vision to create a government
 that is "Digital to the Core, and Serves with Heart".
-How we can achieve this is by designing products and services that directly address citizens' needs.
+We can achieve this by designing products and services that directly address citizens' needs.
 By simplifying transactions and e-payments, we make sure every citizen, regardless of digital literacy level, can use our solutions with ease.</p>
 <p>To date, 99% of our government services are digital from end to end.
 Beyond
 fulfilling e-government needs, these digital solutions create an open and